AM4772/PI---Countries-App/README.md

 ## About the App

-This application was one of the requirements of **Henry's Full Stack Developer Bootcamp** using `only` the technologies taught during the course.
+This application was one of the requirements of **Henry's Full Stack Developer Bootcamp**.
+We were `only` allowed to use the technologies taught during the course.

 Technologies used: